quixio/quix-cli/docs/cli-reference/cloud/variables/delete.md

 Removing an environment's value does not remove the variable — the environment falls back to the default from then on.
 When nothing matches, the command reports that nothing was changed instead of failing.

+Either way it then prints the project's full variable matrix, the same table [`list`](list.md) produces, so you can see what the deletion left behind.

 {% include-markdown '../utils/tip-use.md' %}

 ## Example Usage